 Vision problems are a reality for the majority of the population.

-World Health Organisation estimates that more than one billion people around the world live with visual impairment or blindness because they do not receive the necessary healthcare for problems such as myopia, glaucoma or cataracts.
+A World Health Organisation estimates that more than one billion people around the world live with visual impairment or blindness because they do not receive the necessary healthcare for problems such as myopia, glaucoma or cataracts.

 The most common visual problems are refractive defects.
 Refractive defects are a set of alterations in which images on the retina are inappropriately focussed.
 The vast majority are easily corrected with glasses or contact lenses.
 In rarer cases, surgery may be an option.